 - Salsa: When making zucchini boats, it is best that they have a sauce or salsa to add some moisture.
 Use any salsa you like or enchilada sauce if you prefer a smokier flavor.
 Save some on the side to serve on top of the baked zucchini boats.

 - Cheese: Use any cheese you like or leave out the cheese.
 Cheddar, pepper jack, Monterey jack, and Mexican cheese are all good options that melt well.

-How to Make Stuffed Zucchini
+How to Make Zucchini Taco Boats

 Whenever I post a stuffed zucchini recipe, it always gets the wheels turning and people are inspired to make their own.
 Here are the basic steps to making your own stuffed zucchini,

 - Prep the zucchini: Choose small to medium zucchini.
 Cut the zucchini in half and use a spoon to hollow out the zucchini.
-You can keep this hollowed out section to add back in as stuffing or discard it.
+You can keep this hollowed-out section to add back in as stuffing or discard it.
 Then season the zucchini with salt and pepper.